Vinne

-Vinne is a village in the municipality of Verdal in Trøndelag county, Norway.
+Vinne is a village in Verdal Municipality in Trøndelag county, Norway.
 It is located just south of the Verdalselva river, about 4 km southeast of the town of Verdalsøra and about the same distance to the west of the village of Lysthaugen.

-Vinne is also a parish covering the southern part of western Verdal municipality, with Vinne Church located in this village.
+Vinne is also a Church of Norway parish covering the southern part of western Verdal Municipality, with Vinne Church located in this village.

 The Bergsgrav Station is a train stop in Vinne along the Nordlandsbanen railway line.